ittikornsopawan/data-engineer-billing-project/README.md

    - Open a terminal and run:
      ```bash
      docker --version
-     docker-compose --version
      ```

 ## Running the Project

 1. Clone the project repository or create a directory for your project.
 2. Navigate to the project directory.
-3. Create a `docker-compose.yml` file with the necessary configurations for your services.
+3. Create a `docker-compose.yaml` file with the necessary configurations for your services.
 4. Run the following command to start all services:

    ```bash